pytorch/pytorch/README.md

 ### Extensions Without Pain

-Writing new neural network modules, or interfacing with PyTorch's Tensor API was designed to be straightforward and with minimal abstractions.
+Writing new neural network modules or interfacing with PyTorch's Tensor API was designed to be straightforward and with minimal abstractions.

 You can write new neural network layers in Python using the torch API